Horizon-Digital-Engineering/openleaf/README.md

 0.5s.
 A second screen (use the arrow buttons along the bottom) renders a LeafSpy-style cell graph using the configured `cell_count`, and a third screen provides a DTC viewer with placeholder “pull” and “clear” actions.
 Clear commands already hit the FastAPI endpoint; full DTC retrieval will land once we implement it in the backend.
+A fourth “Debug” screen lists recent OBD transport TX/RX lines so you can verify ELM327 chatter from the UI.

 ## Configuration